Project Details

 - Will new aged care facilities be built as part of the Renewal Project?

-We are considering new aged care homes.
-As part of the RSL ANZAC Village Renewal Project, a new generation of housing is being investigated-designed not just for where people live, but how they live as they age.
+As part of the RSL ANZAC Village Renewal, a new generation of housing is also being investigated – designed not just for where people live, but how they live as they age.
 At the centre of this are two key models being explored and investigated by the project team: the Serviced Apartment and the Small Household residential care model.

-The Small Household residential care model is-an emerging best-practice approach to residential care.
+The Small Household residential care model is an emerging best-practice approach to residential care.
 Unlike traditional aged care, these homes prioritise a home like environment.
 Each household supports 8–12 residents, each with private bedrooms and ensuite bathrooms and with shared kitchen, dining, and living areas.

 - Will the bushland and trees/landscaping in the RSL ANZAC Village be preserved?